Apostille Canada - The Definitive Guide (2023)

 You should also check the list for updates, especially if the two countries you’re dealing with accepted each others’ accession to the Convention.
 Basically, if Country A refuses to recognize Country B’s participation in the Convention, then they won’t recognize the apostille either.

-With that (somewhat) sorted, let’s go into some practical examples…
+Let’s go into some practical examples.

 CHAPTER 6